 3) Filing A Joint Bankruptcy Petition With Your Spouse

-Filing for bankruptcy as couples is very much possible.
+Filing for bankruptcy as a couple is very much possible.
 In this case, both spouses file a joint petition.
-A bankruptcy file will be opened in the names of both parties.
+The bankruptcy file lists both party’s names.
 Married couples can file a joint petition as a way of keeping costs down.
 Bankruptcy attorney fees will be much lower for a joint filing as opposed to each partner filing separately.

 You will find that a joint filing can be more efficient.
 It allows the couple to file just one petition.
 Both spouses also get to attend hearings together and get the opportunity to discharge all their debts on a single filing.